 How to handle subdomains?

-It is important to note that you need to create a separate record for each subdomain as subdomains don't inherit the SPF record of their top level domain.
+It's important to note that you need to create a separate record for each subdomain as subdomains don't inherit the SPF record of their top-level domain.

 *.) is required for every domain and subdomain to prevent attackers from sending email claiming to be from non-existent subdomains.
 For example: